 The vineyards are managed carefully, respecting nature and the environment.
 The domaine has received “High Environmental Value” (HEV) certification which aims to identify and promote environmentally-friendly practices.
 Manoir du Carra says "... we do not use any chemical fertilizers nor pesticides nor any synthetic products.
 We attach a great deal of importance to a sustainable approach.
 We use the most natural phytosanitary products which will take the greatest care of the environment."
 No sulphur is added to its wines.

-This is a lovely fresh but medium-bodied Crémant from Manoir du Carra, one of Beaujolais & Burgundy's top producers.
-It's a Blanc de Blanc being produced solely from Chardonnay grapes and has a beautiful bouquet with a Champagne-like hint of biscuit and brioche.
-It has a persistent mousse and on the palate fruits abound.
-The fruits balance well with the fresh acidity and you are left with a long-lasting creamy, rich, fruit finish.
+This is a lovely fresh medium-bodied Crémant from Manoir du Carra, one of Beaujolais & Burgundy's top producers.
+It's a Blanc de Blanc as it's produced solely from Chardonnay grapes and has a beautiful floral & fruity bouquet with just a hint of Champagne aromas of biscuit and brioche.
+This wine has a persistent mousse; I drank it over several days just using a clip down cap on the bottle to preserve it and it kept fresh and sparkling.
+On the palate white fruits abound like apple and pear plus I noticed a hint of tangerine.
+The fruits and the light brioche flavours balance well with the fresh acidity and you are left with a long-lasting creamy, fruit finish.
+I can't tell you how much I love this wine!

 in stock if you want to try a pink version.

-Drink on its own, with canapés, smoked salmon, caviar, shellfish including lobster, fish, chicken, turkey and desserts especially fruit based desserts such as sorbet.
+Drink on its own or with canapés, smoked salmon, caviar, shellfish including lobster, fish, chicken, turkey and desserts especially fruit based desserts such as sorbet

 "Nice golden lemon color.
 The very thin foam unveils delicate bubbles.
 The nose reveals main white flowers aromas which are enhanced in the mouth by dominant white fruit aromas with some almond notes at the end."